 Austin house extension with glass and metal additions

 The new L-shape is double the home’s original size and surrounds a group of large oak trees.
-It has a low profile compared with the existing house, and the roof of the addition gently slopes away from the enclosed garden.
-The extension was also raised up off the ground to allow water to flow underneath to the creek at the rear of the property.
+It has a low profile compared with the house that was already there.
+The roof of the addition gently slopes away from the enclosed garden.
+Actually, the extension is raised up off the ground to allow water to flow underneath to the creek at the rear of the property.

 HHF’s design for this weekend home in upstate New York uses four equally sized blocks that are arranged to create the modern structure.
-They are all timber construction that is clad in corrugated galvanized iron, creating an austere, minimalistic exterior that contains an open, free-flowing interior.
+They are all timber construction clad in corrugated galvanized iron.
+This creates an austere, minimalistic exterior with an open, free-flowing interior.

-In this pastoral setting, the iron-clad exterior brings to mind a modern version of an agricultural outbuilding, but style of the cladding and the and glimmering finish give an elevated air.
-The horizontal edges of the corrugated iron sections are overlapping, giving more character to the structure of the wall and complying with local building codes.
+In this pastoral setting, the iron-clad exterior brings to mind a modern version of an agricultural outbuilding.
+However, the style of the cladding and the glimmering finish have an elevated air.
+The horizontal edges of the corrugated iron sections overlap, giving more character to the structure of the wall.
+This also complies with local building codes.

 If you live in an area that is conducive to using bamboo, it can be a cheap building material that comes with other benefits such as sustainability.
 Bamboo is one of the most renewable types of building materials as well as one of the strongest.
-It has been used in construction by Asian cultures for centuries.
+Asian cultures have been using it for centuries.

-That said, if you are going to use bamboo in building your home, it is important to find a builder who knows how to use it as traditional joinery techniques cannot be used.
+That said, if you are going to use bamboo in building your home, it is important to find a builder who knows how to use.
+This is because they can’t use traditional joinery techniques.
 In addition, it may not be suitable for dry climates because it can shrink or crack if there is not enough humidity in the air.

 Tropical house with a bamboo facade

-While this house is not exactly clad in bamboo, the main center section is veiled in bamboo panels that can be opened up to see out or let more light in.
+While this house is not exactly clad in bamboo, the main center section is veiled in bamboo panels.
+The residents can open them to see out or let more light in.
 Aptly named the Bamboo Veil House, this home is in Singapore and got its bamboo makeover in 2019.

-Named for the material that makes up part of this home, Casa Bambu sits as a relaxing getaway in an out-of-the-way location in northeast Brazil.
-The homeowners tasked Vilela Florez with completing the project in 10 months and within budget, so the designer turned to masonry and bamboo to create this serene building.
+Casa Bambu is named for the material that makes up part of this home.
+It is a relaxing getaway in an out-of-the-way location in northeast Brazil.
+The homeowners tasked Vilela Florez with completing the project in 10 months and within budget.
+To do so, the designer usedmas onry and bamboo to create this serene building.

 Industrial steel and iron